 What are the health benefits of avocados?

-Avocados are an excellent source of healthy fats and essential minerals and vitamins including:
+Avocados are an excellent source of healthy fats and essential vitamins and minerals, including:

 - Vitamins C, E, and K

-These vitamins and minerals are important for maintaining a healthy brain, skin, and eyes.
+These vitamins and minerals are important for critical functions such as maintaining a healthy brain, skin, and eyes.

-They also help boost your immune system and help to regulate blood pressure.
+They also help support your immune system and help to regulate blood pressure.

-Avocados are an excellent source of monounsaturated and polyunsaturated fats.
+Avocados are an excellent source of healthful monounsaturated and polyunsaturated fats.

 Monounsaturated and polyunsaturated fats have been shown to lower cholesterol levels, reduce inflammation, and improve heart health.